 Changing a Belt

 Every machine we rent has a spare belt in case a belt either fails on you or if you burn one.
 On our rentals customers usually inadvertently burn a belt long before they actually wear out and fail.
 To avoid burning a belt always remember to release the parking brake if you have set it.
 If you get stuck, the last thing you want to do is keep hammering on the throttle in an effort to get unstuck.
-If you do the machine will load the track up with snow and stop spinning and you will burn the belt.
+If you do, the snowmobile will load the track up with snow and stop spinning and you will burn the belt.
 This is the #1 way we see belts burnt.
 If you can avoid these two scenario’s you will probably never have to spend 5 minutes changing out a belt.
 However, if you smell that ever familiar burnt rubber smell, you have successfully burnt a belt and will need to change it.
 If you do not change it, it will fail on you later in your ride and be extremely difficult to clean the cords and exploded belt out of the clutches.
 Remember that if you burn a belt and change it out to let us know when you return so we can stock the machine with a new one.
 Try to avoid it as belts are expensive ($100-$185) and you will be responsible to pay for a burnt belt.

 Loading & Unloading a Trailer